 Barley Salad with lemon, tomato and arugula, pastas with all difference kinds of sauces, eggplant parmesan, spinach and meat pies…the list of amazing foods we were being stuffed with went on and on.
 Every night brought us a different menu.

 Only the peach-dunked rosé was a constant, oh, and also the very, very dangerous home-brewed Latte Limoncello.

 After five days, I left much tanner and heavier than I came and that is pure luxury.

 For all those who need to know more about Latte Limoncello, here is the recipe I begged Vitalba for:

-250g Pure Alcohol 95% proof: Cinque Stelle in Italy, Everclear or Grain Alcohol in the USA, Unfortunately I have not been able to find it in the UK
+- 250g Pure Alcohol 95% proof: Cinque Stelle in Italy, Everclear in the USA, or Waitrose Vodka in the UK

 Disclosure: As I stated above, I was the guest of people who rented through Think Puglia.
 I loved it so much that I called Think Puglia to tell them I had to write this post.
 They provided me with a few of the photos above.